marlun/marlun.github.com/_posts/2011-12-11-the-missing-history-property.md

 	app = new App()
 	Backbone.history.start()

-Can you spot the reason why it didn't work in my case?
-It was because I created a constructor without calling `super()`.
-In your classes in CoffeeScript you need to call `super()` for it to call its parent constructor.
+The reason it didn't work in my case was because I created a constructor without calling `super()`.
+In CoffeeScript, parent constructors is called by default as long as you don't define a constructor, if you do, you need to call `super()`.